jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 serious disruption of the organizations ability to function.
 We also saw
 Ransomware\-related incidents continue
-to decline as they have since 2021\.Figure 75\.
+to decline as they have since 2021\.
+Figure 75\.
 Top Confidentiality data varieties in Retail industry breaches
+(n\=341\)
+5
+Regions
+75
-(n\=341\)2024 DBIR Industries735
+2024 DBIR Regions
+Regional analysis
-RegionsRegional analysisIn this section, we once again examine cybercrime from a macro\-regional point of view.
+In this section, we once again examine cybercrime from a macro\-regional point of view.
 We do this in the hope that it will be a quick and easy way for readers to learn how cybercrime trends differ and how they remain consistent from one geographical region of the world to the next.
 As always, our visibility into a given